outmoded/university/README.md

 [compare assignment2 solution to assignment1](https://github.com/hapijs/university/compare/v0.1.1...v0.1.2)<br/>
 [view assignment2 solution source](https://github.com/hapijs/university/tree/v0.1.2)<br/>

+#### Assignment2 Credits
+This assignment based on original assignment2: [convert to plugin](https://github.com/hapijs/university/issues/43)

 ### [Assignment3] Testing & 100% coverage

 Things are getting a bit more interesting...

-It's time to add tests, verify coverage, confirm style, and automate all of this with CI.
+It's time to add tests, verify coverage, confirm style, and automate all of this with CI (CI means: [Continuous Integration](guides/ci.md)).
-We will be using the [lab](https://github.com/hapijs/lab) module to perform all these tasks and automate it with [travis](https://travis-ci.org).
+We will be using the [lab](https://github.com/hapijs/lab) module to perform these tasks and automate them with [travis](https://travis-ci.org).
 [Code](https://github.com/hapijs/code) will be our test's assertian library.

-1. Export `init()` and move the invocation to a new `start.js` file.
+1. Export `init()` and move the server invocation to a new `lib/start.js` file.
-   The start.js file calls the exported `init()` function and passes configurations options to it.
+   The `lib/start.js` file calls the exported `init()` function and passes configurations options to it.
    The resolved promise function in start.js outputs the server config details to the console.
    Change `package.json` file to use `start.js` as the start up script. `start.js` file is not covered by tests.
-   Designing the server to be started with an exported `init` function allows other scripts and applications to start and stop the server.
+   Designing the server to start with an exported `init` function allows other scripts and applications to start and stop the server.
    This is important for several reasons:
    * It allows testing scripts to start and stop the server to execute tests.
    * It allows another program to start and stop the application.
 This is useful when using hapi to build services - soa (service oriented architecture).
-Sometimes you design one computer running several hapi services to collaborate with each other.
+Sometimes you make several hapi services to run on one computer and collaborate with each other.
    * It allows for the `start.js` script to start and stop the application.
 2. Add a `.travis.yml` file.
-When a .travis.yml file exists in a GitHub repository the project is built and all tests are executed.
-   `.travis` reports if all tests successfully pass or not.
+When a .travis.yml file exists in a GitHub repository the project is built and all tests are executed. `.travis` reports if all tests successfully pass or not.
    Note, you must configure github to excute travis CI upon events (push or PR) to the repository.
 This is found under: Settings -> Integration & Services.
 3. Add a test folder with two files, `version.js` and `index.js`, each testing the corresponding file under `/lib`.
 4. Modify the `package.json` file to include tests.
 Install the dev dependencies `lab` and `code`.
 5. When using lab, enable coverage, require 100% coverage, enable linting with default rules, and install and use [code](https://github.com/hapijs/code) assertion library.
+   See `package.json` file to view the test command or see a test command [write up here](https://github.com/zoe-1/university-dev/blob/master/guides/ci.md#lab--ci).
 6. Write a basic test to verify our version endpoint in `version.js`.
 7. Write tests to get 100% coverage.
    To get 100% test coverage you also need to confirm style.